eser/darty/README.md

 * React for rendering components.
 * React Router for SPA routing.
-* Redux for state management.
+* Redux binding for state management.
-* bulma and Font-Awesome are included.
 * Jest for tests, ESLint for linting.
 * Webpack bundling with code splitting enabled.
 * express for server-side rendering.